Launching and sustaining a community takes effort.

 The good news is there are plenty of small and practical steps you can take to support your online community’s growth.

 Here are a few tips for growing your community on Guild that you can apply at all stages of your community lifecycle - from planning, through to launching your community, and beyond!

 Help people find your community.
 You can make your Guild community discoverable on the web and in the Guild app - but still maintain complete control over membership.

 Even if your community has a paid membership or there are membership criteria, you can still make it discoverable to raise your profile because you decide who comes in.
-Agency Hackers and CIPR Inside are good examples of communities that make this work.
+Agency Hackers, The Marketing Society, and CIPR Inside are good examples of communities that make this work.

 If you prefer to keep your group completely private, you can still apply some of the techniques below.

 2. Make your community discoverable in search engines

 Do you want your community to appear in Google searches?